pearcej/cppds/_sources/index.rst

 We are very grateful to Franklin Beedle Publishers for allowing us to make the original Python version of this interactive textbook freely available.
-This online version is dedicated to the memory of our first editor, Jim Leisy, who wanted us to "change the world."
+The original online version was dedicated to the memory of our first editor, Jim Leisy, who wanted us to "change the world."

 Indices and tables